National Poultry Improvement Plan

-Definition of PoultryPoultry shall mean domesticated fowl, including chickens, turkeys, ostriches, emus, rheas, cassowaries, waterfowl, and game birds, except doves and pigeons, which are bred for the primary purpose of producing eggs or meat.
+Poultry shall mean domesticated fowl, including: chickens, turkeys, ostriches, emus, rheas, cassowaries, waterfowl and gamebirds, except doves and pigeons, which are bred for the primary purpose of producing eggs or meat.

 Exhibition and Sale of Poultry

-The 2001 Unicameral passed legislation that allowed for the revision of the Poultry Disease Control Regulations.
-The major changes in the regulations were to remove the requirement for a change of ownership test for poultry sold within the state and the requirement for all poultry to be tested prior to being exhibited.
+The 2001 Nebraska Unicameral passed legislation that allowed for the revision of the Poultry Disease Control Regulations.
+The major changes in the statutes were to remove the requirement for a change of ownership test for poultry sold within the state and the requirement for all poultry to be tested prior to being exhibited.
 These two changes greatly reduced the testing requirements for Nebraska poultry producers.